msr2903/YomisubAPI/README.md

 - **Homographs**: Contextual reading selection (e.g. `辛い` as *spicy* vs *painful*) depends on Sudachi's tokenization model and may occasionally be incorrect.
 - **Idioms**: Multi-word idioms (e.g. `腹が立つ` - to get angry) are usually split into individual words (`Stomach` + `Stand`) unless they are single dictionary tokens.
 - **Slang Negations**: In simple analysis, slang negations like `〜んじゃねー` might be filtered out, leaving only the main verb.
 Use full analysis for these.
-- **Proper Names**: Names not in the main JMDict (e.g. specific surnames) may appear without definitions.

 ## Documentation